 In the business world, it’s customary to be paid within 30 days of invoicing.
 However, as a small business owner, you can set the payment terms that suit you best.

 If you’re a freelancer, you might require partial payment upfront with the balance due upon completion of services.
-Depending on the industry standard and whether your clients pay electronically or by cheque, you might stipulate a shorter or longer payment deadline.
+You could also stipulate a shorter or longer payment deadline, depending on the industry standard and whether your clients pay electronically or by cheque,

 In the digital age, it’s not uncommon for small business owners to set a NET10 or NET 14 deadline – or to negotiate payment terms on a client-by-client basis.